FBen3/awesome-BCIss/README.md

-# awesome-BCIss
-List of summer schools to study brain-computer interfaces, neurotechnology + related fields worldwide
+# Awesome Summer Schools for Brain-computer interfaces and Neurotechnology

+Inspired by the amazing [awesome-mlss](https://github.com/sshkhr/awesome-mlss) repository, this is meant to be a collection of summer schools and courses offered globally.

+## 2023 Programs

+---
+Test